crapp/geomandel/README.md

 ![Mandelbrot set mathematical definition](https://crapp.github.io/geomandel/mandelbrot_set_equation.png "Mandelbrot set mathematical definition")

 converges to.
 This is a rather complicated subset of the complex plane.
-If you try to plot this set you will find areas that are similar to the main area.
+If you try to plot this set, you will find areas that are similar to the main area.
 You can zoom into this figure as much as you want.
 You will discover new formations as well as parts with self similarity.